-A dietitian approached me and said, “I understand what you are saying, but where do you get your protein?”
+A dietitian approached me and said, “I understand what you are saying, but how do vegans get protein?”

-If you’re confused about protein on a plant-based diet, are wondering about vegan protein sources, or have a feeling in the back of your mind that you aren’t getting enough, relax—you are not alone.
+If you’re confused about protein on a plant-based diet, are wondering about vegan protein sources, or have a feeling in the back of your mind that you aren’t getting enough, relax — you are not alone.
 It’s often the biggest concern of people transitioning to a plant-based diet.
 The good news is that vegetarians (even vegans!) can and do get enough protein.
 Easily.

 This is the message I have to share with the world.
-I’d like to start with this article for No Meat Athlete, one of my favorite blogs.
+I’d like to start with this article for No Meat Athlete, one of my favorite sites.

 What exactly is protein?